 One rule is comprised from the following components:

 - Structure definition – defines the columns/structure used in the formula.
-This structure defines all field names and types that are passed as input to the BitCurb Crunch Engine for which we want to define a rule.
+This structure section defines all field names and types that participate in formula expressions or as Crunch field.

 Note: The structure must only define the columns (fields) that are going to be used in the current rule expression, not all the columns (fields) that are passed as input when running the operation.

-- Editor ribbon – controls allowing you to add/edit formula functions.
+- Editor ribbon – a set of controls allowing you to add/edit formula functions.
 BitCurb Rules engine supports a number of predefined rules, grouped logically.
 Please refer our dedicated section in the help portal to find out details about particular function or group of functions.

 - Formula body text area – actual formula, allowing to manually type in/adjust the formula body